tayfunengin/AngularForms/README.md

 When clicking on any Menu Item, color of header and all buttons turns into the same color with the color of clicked menu item.
 ![menuClick](https://user-images.githubusercontent.com/71972947/173202094-0936dad6-f4e0-4d64-a0a7-5c567704dc9d.PNG)

-Once clicling on any reset button, colors change to their original ones.
+Once clicking on any reset button, colors change to their original ones.

 If you type a page which does not exist in url, app is redirected to not-found page.
 ![page not found](https://user-images.githubusercontent.com/71972947/173202112-769ec6ca-4e11-433a-a1d3-c48536731e02.PNG)